 Behaviors

-I then identified potential pain points:
+I identified potential pain points:

 Golfplan information architecture.